Los Angeles violent crime surged by 67% downtown for the first six months of 2015 according to the FBI Uniform Crime Reports.

 The bottom line is that in 2015 many criminal offenders including gang members are back on the street quicker than before.
 Until the alleged Los Angeles crime surge is studied, it’s too soon to tell which policy change, if any, had the greatest correlation to this recent spike in crime.

 Crime analysis depends on accurate incident reporting data from year to year for trends to be deemed reliable.
-Since 1935, the United States and FBI established a Uniform Crime Reports (UCR) system so that there is consistency and reliability in the data.
-Most law enforcement agencies in the United States submit part-one1 and part-two2 crime report data that represents a cross-section of crime that affects about 93% of the population.
+Since 1935, the United States and FBI established a Uniform Crime Reports (UCR) system so that there are consistency and reliability in the data.
+Most law enforcement agencies in the United States submit Part-1 * and Part-2 * crime report data that represents a cross-section of crime that affects about 93% of the population.

 The public and criminal justice system relies on law enforcement agencies to accurately create crime incident reports and correctly report the data to the UCR system every month.
 Crime reports submitted to the UCR are supposed to reflect police officer generated reports and not the pled-down adjudicated version.

 These Uniform Crime Report publications are then used by law enforcement commanders, the media, politicians, the business community, and tourism public relations to make judgments about the crime rate of cities and neighborhoods.